-Dallas' 10 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide
+Dallas' 15 Best Taco Spots — From Proven Standouts to Hidden Finds, This is Your Guide

 4500 Bryan Street

-Opened by Gustavo De Los Rios in 2018, this East Dallas taco spot recently earned a spot in Yelp’s Top 100 Texas Restaurants.
+Opened by Gustavo De Los Rios in 2018, this East Dallas taco spot earned a spot in Yelp’s Top 100 Texas Restaurants a couple of years ago.
 Don’t miss Taco Tuesday, when you can get five tacos and a canned drink for just $8.99.
 Mami Coco favorites include shredded beef, barbacoa, beef tongue, and chicken.
 The enchiladas (with your choice of meat) are also quite tasty.

 Resident Taqueria